-After this winter, we never thought warm weather would come (and I might still be waiting to put my down jacket away).
-We’ve all been cooped up in the gym with its fluorescent lights and mirrors everywhere you turn.
+After this winter, and what feels like another cold stretch cooped up inside, we never thought warm weather would come.
 However, spring has finally arrived!
-As the weather warms up, you can take some of your indoor fitness routines outside and get some much needed Vitamin D. Here are just a few ways you can change it up:
+As the weather warms up, you can take some of your indoor fitness routines outside and get some much-needed Vitamin D. Here are just a few ways you can change it up:

 - Walk/jog/run/bike Any of these cardiovascular activities can help boost your workout.
 About 30 minutes of cardio 3 days a week can be a great part of your routine.
 Switch out the treadmill for a jog in the park or ride your bike along the river.
 Make yourself a great playlist to pass the time and motivate you.

 - Squats Find a bench in a park and squat so your bottom gently touches the seat and stand back up.
 Do 3 sets of 10 reps, making sure that your knees never go beyond your toes.

 - Lunges Outside you can do a lunge walk and are not limited to small areas of your gym.
 Take a large step forward and lower yourself so both knees are about 90 degrees.
 Do 10 repetitions on each leg, making sure your front knee does not go beyond your toes.
 You can increase the challenge by twisting your trunk after you lunge forward, to engage more of your abdominal oblique muscles.
 Switch it up on occasion with a back or side lunge.